The Effectiveness of QA Automation and Manual Testing

 Therefore, it is necessary to pay attention to various aspects of QA, including both manual and automated software testing.
 Let's consider what types of testing are available and how they can effectively help information systems operate reliably and without failure.

-Importance of QA in software development
+The Importance of QA in Software Development

 Quality Assurance (QA) is a way of preventing errors and defects in manufactured products and preventing problems in delivering products or services to customers.
 ISO 9000 defines it as “the part of quality management aimed at providing confidence that quality requirements will be met”.